elenasamuylova/drafts/llm_course.md

 ## LLM-as-Judge

-Large Language Models can do more than generate text — they can also **evaluate** it.
-This approach, known as **LLM-as-Judge**, uses an LLM to assess text outputs based on custom criteria defined through prompts.
-It offers a **scalable**, **flexible**, and **cost-effective** alternative to human evaluation, especially for open-ended tasks.
+Large Language Models can do more than generate text — they can also evaluate it.
+This approach, known as LLM-as-Judge, uses an LLM to assess text outputs based on custom criteria defined through prompts.
+It has gained popularity because it offers a scalable, flexible, and cost-effective alternative to human evaluation, especially for open-ended tasks.

-To use an LLM as a “judge,” you provide it with **clear evaluation prompts** — similar to writing labeling instructions for a human annotator.
-These prompts define **what to evaluate** and **how to score** it.
+To use an LLM as a “judge,” you provide it with clear evaluation prompts — much like you would write labeling instructions for a human annotator.
+These prompts define what to evaluate and how to score it.

 ### How it works

-- **Define the task**
-  Decide which aspects of the output the LLM should evaluate — such as factual accuracy, relevance, helpfulness, tone, etc. This should reflect your task outputs, failure modes, or quality criteria.
+- Define the task.
+Decide which aspects of the output the LLM should evaluate — such as factual accuracy against reference, relevance, helpfulness, tone, etc. This should be informed by your analysis of your task outputs and known failure modes or quality criteria you want to capture.

-- **Write the evaluation prompt**
-  Create an instruction that explains what to assess, how to interpret each label or score, and what kind of result to return (e.g., a numeric score, category, or explanation).
+- Write the evaluation prompt.
+Create an instruction that explains what to assess, how to interpret each label or score, and what kind of result to return (e.g., a numeric score, a category, or an explanation or critique).

-- **Run the evaluation**
+- Run the evaluation.
 Provide the generated output — along with any relevant input, question, or reference — as part of the prompt and pass it to the LLM for evaluation.

-- **Get the output**
-  The LLM returns a score, label, or qualitative feedback based on your instructions.
+- Get the output.
+The LLM returns a score, label, or qualitative feedback based on your instruction

-LLM-as-Judge can be used for both **reference-based** and **reference-free** evaluations depending on whether a ground truth exists.
+You can use LLM-as-Judge for both reference-based and reference-free evaluations, depending on whether you have a ground truth to compare against or want to score outputs independently based on defined criteria.

 ## Reference-based evaluation

-You can use an LLM as a **semantic similarity judge** to compare generated responses against a **reference answer**.
-This is useful for tasks like:
+You can use an LLM as a semantic similarity judge to compare generated responses against a reference answer.
+This approach is useful for tasks like question answering, retrieval-augmented generation (RAG), or any use case where an expected output is available.
-- Question answering
-- Retrieval-augmented generation (RAG)
-- Any task where expected output is available

-You pass both the new and target output to the LLM and ask if the new response is **correct**.
+Essentially, you pass both new and target output to the LLM and ask to define if the new response is correct.

-**Key advantage**:
-Flexibility — you define what “correct” means:
-- Allowing omissions but not factual errors
-- Prioritizing exact terminology
-- Focusing on style consistency
+The key advantage of using an LLM as a judge is its flexibility — it allows you to define your own criteria for what counts as a “correct” response.
+You can tailor the evaluation to suit your goals: for example, allowing omissions but not factual deviations, prioritizing exact terminology, or focusing on style consistency.

-You can also **assess multiple dimensions separately** — for example, factual content and textual style.
+You can also assess these aspects separately — for instance, evaluating whether two responses align in both factual content and textual style.

 ## Reference-free evaluation

-LLMs can also evaluate **open-ended outputs without references** — such as chatbot replies or creative content.
-You ask the LLM to assess specific qualities **without a ground truth**.
+LLMs can also be used to evaluate open-ended outputs where there’s no reference — such as chatbot replies or creative text generation.
+Instead of comparing to a ground truth, you ask the LLM to assess specific qualities of the output on its own.

-**Qualities you can evaluate**:
+You can evaluate aspects such as:
 - Clarity — Is the response easy to understand?
 - Relevance — Does it address the input or stay on topic?
 - Actionability — Does it include next steps?